 Applications to compete in the British GT Championship must be submitted to the Promoter, on the entry form available on the Championship website.
-The Official opening date for entry into the Championship is December 2nd 2022.
-The entry form must be submitted with the 2023 confirmed Driver line ups and payment made by April 1st 2023.
+The Official opening date for entry into the Championship is December 1st 2023.
+The entry form must be submitted with the 2024 confirmed Driver line ups and payment made by the deadline defined by the promoters .
 The entry fee is set as:

-- Before 31st December £25 500 per car.
-After 1st January £27,000 per car. - £77 mandatory sustainability fee per car please see Appendix 12 c) Race-by-Race entries are set as follows, per car per Competition:
+Before 31st December £27,300 per car.
+After 1st January £29,000 per car.

+£91 mandatory sustainability fee per car - please see Appendix 12 c) Race-by-Race entries are set as follows, per car per Competition: